Government of Ireland Act 1920: Developments in Ireland

 During the Great War, Irish politics moved decisively in a different direction.
 Several events, including the Easter Rising of 1916, the subsequent reaction of the British Government and the Conscription Crisis of 1918, had altered the state of Irish politics and contributed to Sinn Féin becoming the dominant voice of Irish nationalism.
 Sinn Féin, standing for 'an independent sovereign Ireland', won 73 of the 105 parliamentary seats on the island in the 1918 general election.
-Its elected members established their own parliament, Dáil Éireann, which declared the country's independence as the Irish Republic.
+The Sinn Féin elected members refused to take their seats in the British Parliament and were pledged to attend their own "constituency assembly" (Dáil Éireann).
+Therefore, the elected Sinn Féin representatives did not vote on the Government of Ireland Act 1920.
+They established their own Parliament (First Dáil), which declared the country's independence as the Irish Republic.
 Dáil Éireann, after a number of meetings, was declared illegal in September 1919 by the Lord Lieutenant of Ireland, Viscount French.

-When the Act became law on 23 December 1920 it was already out of touch with realities in Ireland.
+When the act became law on 23 December 1920 it was already out of touch with realities in Ireland.
 The long-standing demand for home rule had been replaced among nationalists by a demand for complete independence (an Irish Republic).
 The Republic's army was waging the Irish War of Independence against British rule, which had reached a nadir in late 1920.